 - Testing machine must function within state’s precise limits regarding temperature and accuracy

-Appealing the Decision of a Lebanon, MO DWI Administrative Hearing
+How to Appeal a Lebanon, MO DWI Administrative Hearing Decision

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Lebanon, MO circuit court within 15 days of the final ruling.
 This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
 Our Lebanon, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Lebanon, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Lebanon, MO DWI/DUI attorneys to present a stronger defense.
+The appeal moves to a de novo hearing, where the Lebanon, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Lebanon, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

 It is important to note though, that filing an appeal does not automatically pause your suspension or revocation.
 In fact, your penalty could go into effect before the appeal hearing occurs meaning you may not be able to drive until the Lebanon, MO circuit court rules on your case.
 If the court ultimately determines that there was insufficient evidence for the suspension or revocation, your driving privileges may be reinstated but this ruling would come only after a period of restricted or suspended driving.

-When you partner with a Combs Waterkotte DWI administrative hearing lawyer in the Lebanon, MO area, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in Lebanon, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-In addition to knowledgeable DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Lebanon and beyond:
+If you choose a Combs Waterkotte Lebanon, MO DWI administrative hearing lawyer, you’re not just selecting a leading DWI administrative hearing lawyer lawyer in Lebanon, MO and throughout Missouri – you are protecting your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Lebanon, MO residents:

 Don’t Wait—Contact a Lebanon, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges